Call for papers - Extended Deadline: February 15th, 2018

 Scholars working on the language/languages and case law of international and European courts, are especially encouraged to contribute.

-- Deadline for the submission of abstracts: 3 January 2018
+- Extended Deadline for the submission of abstracts: 15 February 2018

 - Notification of acceptance: 15 February 2018